 Details must be provided of the number of shares in the offeree company held or otherwise controlled by the offeror, for example through an option or forward/futures contract, and the proportion of the total number of shares and voting rights in the offeree company that these shares represent.
 Details must also be provided of any binding or conditional commitments, declarations of intent or favourable opinions provided or expressed by shareholders of the offeree company with respect to acceptance of the offer.
-If these contracts, commitments, declarations of intent or favourable opinions contain terms and conditions which are of importance for assessing their strength and full purport, these terms and conditions must be described, such must be reported so that, for example, it is stated under which circumstances the offeror's rights under an option agreement shall not apply, and under which circumstances a shareholder is not bound by an acceptance commitment.
+If these contracts, commitments, declarations of intent or favourable opinions contain terms and conditions, such must be reported so that, for example, it is stated under which circumstances the offeror's rights under an option agreement shall not apply, and under which circumstances a shareholder is not bound by an acceptance commitment.
 If the offeror holds warrants or convertible securities issued by the offeree company, details of these must be provided within the scope of the reporting of the number of shares controlled by the offeror.
-The offeror must also provide details any holdings of financial instruments which give the offeror financial exposure equivalent to a shareholding in the offeree company, such as cash-settled equity swaps.
+The offeror financial exposure equivalent to a shareholding in the offeree company, such as cash-settled equity swaps.